 Cybersecurity podcasts are an easy way to immerse yourself in the world of SecOps.
-Depending on your interests, you can catch up on the latest news and hear analysis from experts in the field, or you can take a deep-dive into a major cybersecurity story or concept.
+Depending on what you’re looking for, you can catch up on the latest news and hear analysis from experts in the field or take a deep dive into a major cybersecurity story or concept.
 The best part?
 You can listen while doing tasks that require little concentration such as washing dishes or folding laundry.

 The list below includes a number of great options if you’re looking to dip your toes in the waters of cybersecurity podcasts.
 They each have a minimum of 4.5 stars and 100 ratings on Apple Podcasts, and they’re available on most streaming platforms including Google Podcasts, Stitcher, and Spotify.
 Each podcast also has a consistent release schedule, so you won’t be left wondering when the next episode will air.

 4.9 stars, 6.3k ratings